gasteigerjo/dimenet/README.md

 ```
 numpy
 scipy
-sympy
+sympy>=1.5
-tensorflow>=2.0
+tensorflow>=2.1
 ```

 ## Contact
-Please contact klicpera@in.tum.de in case you have any questions.
+Please contact klicpera@in.tum.de if you have any questions.

 ## Cite
 Please cite our paper if you use the model or this code in your own work: